Backed personal loans review

-- If you’re eligible for a loan, Backed provides you with a quote detailing the loan terms you qualify for.
-Keep in mind that the initial offered rate is subject to change if you decide to add a backer to your application.
+If you’re eligible for a loan, Backed provides you with a quote detailing the loan terms you qualify for.
+Keep in mind that this initial rate is subject to change if you decide to add a backer to your application.
 At this point, you’ll provide supporting documentation to verify your personal and financial information.

 Once your final application is approved, review your loan offer from Backed.
 Should you accept, the funds are deposited into your account within two business days if you accept your loan.